Vivek-Kolhe/torrent_scraper/README.md

 A simple python program to fetch torrents.

 # Usage
-Run the script and enter movie name in lower case with year.\
+Run the script and input query in the following format.\
 *Eg: titanic 1997*

 # Output